weberjn/openhab-tryout-guide/openhab-tryout-guide.md

 # Text or GUI?

 You can define openHAB's home automation in textual config files or via the web gui.
-Unix people will prefer Configuration as Code, so we'll do textual config.
+Unix people will prefer Configuration as Code, so we'll do textual config, here.
+If you prefer the GUI, follow the Gui guide [openhab-tryout-guide-gui.md](openhab-tryout-guide-gui.md).

 ## Setup a Thing Binding

 To install a Thing Binding, we've got to shut down the server again.

 Press ^D in the prompt and wait for the shell prompt to appear.
 It takes some 20 seconds for the server to shut down, be patient.

+Download the VThing Binding from [org.openhab.binding.vthing-3.1.0-SNAPSHOT.jar](https://github.com/weberjn/openhab-tryout-guide/releases/download/1.0.0-SNAPSHOT/org.openhab.binding.vthing-3.1.0-SNAPSHOT.jar) and copy it into the addons directory: ` ~/openhab-3.0/addons/`

 Use your favorite editor and change